The Summer Pass 2021 Pilot Program has ended.

-Spokane Transit Authority (STA) is launching a new region-wide pilot program to provide students with a way to access summer fun: the STA Summer Pass.
+In June 2021, Spokane Transit Authority (STA) launched a new region-wide pilot program to provide students with a way to access summer fun: the STA Summer Pass.

-The STA Summer Pass will provide unlimited transportation to youth ages 6-18 or students enrolled in school up to and including grade 12 who display or swipe the STA Summer Pass card when boarding an STA bus or Paratransit van between June 15 and September 15, 2021.
+The STA Summer Pass provided unlimited transportation to youth ages 6-18 or students enrolled in school up to and including grade 12 who displayed or swiped the STA Summer Pass card when boarding an STA bus or Paratransit van between June 15 and September 15, 2021.

 Summer Pass FAQs